 4.1.2.
-Shut-in well
+Shut-in well (temporarily abandoned)

 A shut-in well represents a mining object which serves a monitoring purpose or is waiting to be abandoned.
-Usually, the production layers should be closed and isolated with mechanical plugs and cement if the wells are waiting for abandonment.
+Usually, the production layers should be closed and isolated with mechanical plugs and cement if the well is waiting for abandonment.
 In case the well is used for monitoring, the connection to the produced reservoir is still intact, which means that the connection to fluids such as oil, gas, and formation water remains.
 Mostly, shut-in wells are safe and easy to access, and they may still have some downhole equipment in place (production pipes, mechanical plugs, etc.).
 Figure 14 shows a typical shut-in well with downhole equipment.

-Intervention on a shut-in well is even more easy than with an active well.
-Production reservoirs are sealed, the well integrity has been checked, and the well is waiting to be abandoned.
+Intervention on a shut-in well is even more straight-forward than with an active well.
+Production reservoirs are likely sealed, the well integrity has been checked, and the well is usually waiting to be abandoned.
 Thus, shut-in wells are ideal targets for geothermal reuse.

-Benefits are that the well location is known and can be accessed easily, and no additional work is needed to start the investigation and conduct the intervention of the proper reuse technology.
-Risks of reusing an active well are connected to potential reservoir pressure exposure, potential integrity issues, and aggressive fluids.
+The benefits of using a shut-in well are that the location is known and can be accessed easily, and no additional work is needed to start the investigation and apply the proper reuse technology.
+Risks of reusing a non-abandoned well are connected to potential reservoir pressure exposure, potential integrity issues, and aggressive fluids.
 Therefore, it is necessary to evaluate those risks.